-Applications [pdf] are now available.
-February 1 is the priority application deadline for Summer 2018, Fall 2018 and Spring 2019.
-The REGULAR PROGRAM DEADLINE is February 27.
+The 2019-2020 application is now closed.
+February 1 was the priority application deadline for Summer 2019, Fall 2019 and Spring 2020.
+The REGULAR PROGRAM DEADLINE was February 26.
 If you have missed these deadlines and are still interested, please contact us at email@example.com.

-Selection as a part of the Outgoing USC NSE cohort exchange is based on eight criteria:
+Selection as a part of the Outgoing UofSC NSE cohort exchange is based on eight criteria:

 - completed application and eligibility